About Us

 We have also done several projects aiming at replicating machine learning papers to understand the issues involved in machine learning workflows and how to preserve machine learning models.
 We are currently preparing a paper on this work and aim to disseminate it at machine learning conferences focusing on the physical sciences.

-Papers and Publications
+Recent Products and Publications

-Recent Publications
+Publications

-Neurips Machine Learning and the Physical Sciences 2022
+"Elements of effective machine learning datasets in astronomy" - Neurips Machine Learning and the Physical Sciences 2022

 List of our group papers: ADS Link